-Note: A properly tensioned belt will not slip when in operation.
+A properly tensioned belt will not slip when in operation.

-- 10. Check the conveyor belt tracking. - How the belt is aligned to the rollers must be checked at the hopper, transition, at the drive box and the discharge.
+How the belt is aligned to the rollers must be checked at the hopper, transition, at the drive box and the discharge.

 Watch the tracking more frequently during the first 10 hours of operation.
 It usually seats itself and can be checked weekly after that.
 Refer to Section 4.3.2